-After a minimum of 14 days after the date of issue of the pre debt registration letter, Parking Services will register the debt at the Traffic Enforcement Centre which is a branch of the County Court set up to handle registration of debt from non-payment of penalty charges for England and Wales.
-This action will increase the charge on each case by a further £7 to cover the appropriate court fee for this service and registration.
+After a minimum of 14 days after the date of issue of the Pre debt registration letter, Parking Services will register the debt at the Traffic Enforcement Centre which is a branch of the County Court set up to handle registration of debt from non-payment of penalty charges for England and Wales.
+This action will increase the charge on each case by a further £5 to cover the appropriate court fee for this service and registration.

-The registered owner/keeper will be informed of this debt registration and, if no response is received within 21 days of the date of registration, then Court Enforcement Officers (Certificated Bailiffs) will be instructed to recover the debt on the Council's behalf.
-This could incur substantial extra costs being added onto the outstanding amount.
+The registered owner/keeper will be informed of this debt registration and, if no response is received within 21 days of the date of registration, then Court Enforcement Officers (formerly Bailiffs) will be instructed to recover the debt on the Council's behalf.
+This will incur extra costs added onto the outstanding amount.
 The outstanding debt is then handled by the Bailiff acting for the Council and any payment or correspondence must be sent to them.